 About Us

 The Rancho Santa Fe Women’s Fund was established in November 2004 as a way for members to join together in meaningful and engaging ways, and to give back to the greater San Diego community.
 The power of many women giving together has helped us make a significant impact on community-wide needs with focused, collective grant-making.
-We are a donor-advised fund of the Rancho Santa Fe Foundation, and with over 130 members, we have awarded close to $4.8 Million dollars in grants to date.
+With over 140 members, we have awarded over $6.2 Million in grants to date.

 Our Mission

-The mission of the Rancho Santa Fe Women’s Fund is to build a sense of community through volunteerism, social activities and focused, collective giving while escalating awareness of local organizations and needs.
+The mission of the Rancho Santa Fe Women’s Fund is collective philanthropy and building a sense of community through volunteerism and social activities while escalating awareness of local organizations and needs.

 Our Vision